-A new appellate opinion offers some interesting insight into the parameters under which a plaintiff may inquire about a truck driver’s driving record and the extent to which plaintiffs’ truck accident attorneys can use cross examination fodder like the commercial driver license manual and other safety manuals.
+A new appellate opinion offers some interesting insight into the parameters under which a plaintiff may inquire about a truck driver’s driving record and the extent to which plaintiffs’ truck accident attorneys can use cross-examination fodder like the commercial driver license manual and other safety manuals.

 Fact of the Case

 Briefly, a man on a bicycle was killed when he was hit by a truck.
 The bicyclist was making a right turn against a red light on a white pedestrian signal.
-The truck hit him and he was dragged for several hundred feet.
+The truck hit him, and he was dragged for several hundred feet.

 Heartbreakingly, the man had 11 kids.
 I settled a wrongful death case last month in a case where a man had 9 kids and a wife that did not work.
 I looked at that picture of his family more than once.
 Just awful.

 The jury awarded $2.55 million and apportioned 20 percent of the fault to the trucking company, 50% to the driver, and 30% to the deceased bicyclist.
 (Unlike Maryland law, Michigan apportions liability and has comparative negligence.)
-Interestingly, they awarded $2 million for the pain and suffering and $550,000 for the lost of companionship.
+Interestingly, they awarded $2 million for the pain and suffering and $550,000 for the loss of companionship.
 He had 11 kids.
 Try making sense of that.
-The take home message beside the shock of the survivors’ loss award is that juries will pay a great deal of money for a small duration of awful pain and suffering when someone is killed.
+The take-home message beside the shock of the survivors’ loss award is that juries will pay a great deal of money for a small duration of awful pain and suffering when someone is killed.

 Trucking Company’s Appeal